 Open spaces are places for passive and active recreation and social interaction in the community, and they come in a variety of forms.
 Some spaces incorporate important environmental features, while others may serve as the outdoor room for adjacent uses.
 All forms of open space can bring vibrancy to a community.
-New open spaces shall be welldesigned, appropriately scaled and publicly accessible to all.
+New open spaces shall be welldesigned, appropriately scaled, and, where practical, publicly accessible to all.
+Small private open spaces are allowed but may not be fenced if doing so would prevent access to or make access to public open spaces more difficult.
 Public open spaces should face a minimum of one publicly used street and should not be dominated by stormwater management facilities.
 Buildings facing directly onto open spaces should have a front parallel sidewalk that delineates the semiprivate front yard from the public space.